Scenes and nodes¶

 Configuring the project¶

-Ok, It’s time to do some configuration to the project.
+Ok, it’s time to configure the project.
 Right now, the only way to run something is to execute the current scene.
-Projects, however, have several scenes so one of them must be set as the main scene.
-This scene is the one that will be loaded at the time the project is run.
+Projects, however, may have several scenes, so one of them must be set as the main scene.
+This is the scene that will be loaded any time the project is run.

-These settings are all stored in the engine.cfg file, which is a plaintext file in win.ini format, for easy editing.
-There are dozens of settings that can be changed in this file to alter how a project executes, so to make matters simpler, a project setting dialog exists, which is sort of a frontend to editing engine.cfg
+These settings are all stored in a project.godot file, which is a plaintext file in win.ini format (for easy editing).
+There are dozens of settings that you can change in this file to alter how a project executes.
+To simplify this process, Godot provides a project settings dialog, which acts as a sort of frontend to editing a project.godot file.

-To access that dialog, simply go to Scene -> Project Settings.
+To access that dialog, select Project -> Project Settings.
+Try it now.

-With this change, pressing the regular Play button (or F5) will run the project, no matter which scene is being edited.
+Now, with this change, when you press the regular Play button (or F5), this scene will run, no matter which scene is actively being edited.

-As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them in run-time using the Globals singleton.
+As a side note, it is also possible to add custom configuration options and read them in at run-time using the ProjectSettings singleton.

 To be continued…¶

-This tutorial talks about “scenes and nodes”, but so far there has been only one scene and one node!
-Don’t worry, the next tutorial will deal with that...
+This tutorial talked about “scenes and nodes”, but so far there has been only one scene and one node!
+Don’t worry, the next tutorial will expand on that…